 It is down to you to make an accurate assessment of your CGT, and so if you qualify for relief you must include this in your calculations.
 You must then both pay and file your CGT via the Revenue website online services.

-As you can see, there are many conditions that you must meet to access tax relief, and the responsibility lies with you to make sure that everything is calculated and filed correctly.
+As you can see, there are many conditions that you must meet to claim for tax relief, and the responsibility lies with you to make sure that everything is calculated and filed correctly.
 As a result, you should always carefully review each option before you decide which is best for you.

 At SCK Group, we have vast experience in the sale of businesses in Ireland, and have worked with companies of all sizes from sole traders to multinationals.
 Using our knowledge and expertise, we can offer personalised advice and help you maximise the profits from selling your business.
 If you would like to find out more, please get in touch by heading over to our contact form and we will get back to you as soon as we can.